ObjectRetros/arcturus-catalog-to-plus-catalog-migration/README.md

 **Disclaimer**

-Atom CMS is purely an educational project.
-I am not responsible for how or where Atom CMS is being used.
+The migration script is purely an educational project.
+I am not responsible for how or where the migration script is being used.

 **What is this?**